Redshift Drift fluctuations from N-body simulations: Introduction

 \section{Introduction}

-As cosmology develops further into its precision era, the theoretical and computational modeling of astrophysical and cosmological phenomena becomes ever more important in order to make proper sense of observations, break degeneracies and probe new regimes.
-The capabilities of next and current generation surveys allow observational cosmology to probe astrophysical and cosmological phenomena previously thought unreachable, and use these new probes to further test the standard cosmological model.
-Among these new probes and facilities, with the advent of new, state-of-art spectrographs such as ESPRESSO at the ELT \cite{Martins_2022,cristiani_spectrographs_2023}, and radio surveys such as SKAO \cite{ska1,ska2} will enable, within the next couple of decades, the first direct measurement of the time variation of the redshift of far away sources, namely the redshift drift.
-This measurement will provide model-independent constraints on the cosmological parameters of the $\Lambda$CDM and its extensions in a model-independent way in the local Universe from real-time cosmology, offering an important complement to distance-based probes.
+As cosmology develops further into its precision era, the theoretical and computational modeling of astrophysical and cosmological phenomena becomes ever more important in order to make proper sense of observations, break degeneracies, and probe new regimes.
+The capabilities of next- and current-generation surveys allow observational cosmology to probe astrophysical and cosmological phenomena previously thought unreachable and use these new probes to further test the standard cosmological model.
+Among the forthcoming probes and facilities, the advent of state-of-the-art spectrographs such as ESPRESSO at the ELT~\cite{Martins_2022,cristiani_spectrographs_2023} and large radio surveys such as SKAO~\cite{ska1,ska2} will enable, within the next couple of decades, the first direct measurement of the time variation of the redshift of distant sources, known as the redshift drift.
+This measurement will provide model-independent constraints on the cosmological parameters of $\Lambda$CDM and its extensions in the local Universe through real-time cosmology, offering an important complement to distance-based probes.
 Real-time cosmology aims to infer cosmological parameters from the time variation of observables along the past light-cone of the observer~\cite{klockner2015realtimecosmology,Quercellini:2010zr}, and the redshift-drift detection would yield the first real-time determination of the local Hubble parameter.

-The redshift drift provides a new, powerful probe of cosmological dynamics, since it is a model independent test of the variation in the expansion rate of the Universe.
-Crucially, it does not rely on prior assumptions about the cosmic energy content, but instead depends solely on metric and kinematic quantities.
+The redshift drift offers a powerful new probe of cosmological dynamics, as it provides a model-independent test of the variation in the expansion rate of the Universe.
+Crucially, it does not rely on prior assumptions about the cosmic energy content, but instead depends solely on metric and kinematic properties.
 Its theoretical prediction was first derived by Sandage and McVittie \cite{Sandage:1962,McVittie:1962} as a general consequence of non-static cosmological models.
 Its detection and measurement through the observation of the Lyman-$\alpha$ forest of distant quasars, was proposed by Loeb \cite{Loeb:1998bu}, in what is now known as the Sandage-Loeb test, although measurements from photometric surveys and strong gravitational lenses have also been investigated \cite{Kim:2014uha,Piattella_2017}.